All Episodes

 Well, I have a perspective, and that is that the ultimate evaluation of my life is not whether I get elected to a position here on this earth.

-It's whether or not at the end of life I hear my creator say, well done, good and faithful servant.
+It's whether or not at the end of life, I hear my creator say, well done, good and faithful servant.

-And and so for me, I I'm not sure what I'm saying.
+And so for me, I'm not sure.

 Get out of my sight.